XxZeroGravityxX/GenETL/README.md

-# ETL_module
+# GenETL
-Repository for ETL module routines on python.
+Repository for generic ETL routines on python.